At a Glance: The Best 1911 Pistols

 Don’t forget to consider what the pistol is chambered for.
 Different rounds behave differently and offer different functions or uses.
 Let’s break this aspect down in more detail.

-As mentioned, the 1911 pistol was originally designed for firing .45 ACP ammunition.
-These days, you can also find 1911 pistols chambered for 9 mm and 10 mm, or even .38 Super ammo.
+The 1911 pistol was originally designed for firing .45 ACP ammunition.
+These days, you can also find 1911 pistols chambered for 9 mm, 10 mm, or even .38 Super ammo.

 Here’s a few example attributes of the different caliber types: